You are here

-Join the fun at Premier UNLV, one of the largest and longest running traditions on campus, on Aug.
-31, 2017, at the intramural field.
-Doors open at 5:30 and T-Shirts will be provided to the first 4,000 students who attend the event.
+Join the fun at Premier UNLV, one of the largest and longest running traditions on campus, on Thursday, Aug.
+30, 2018, at the intramural field.
+Doors open at 5:30.
+The event is free and open to current students, faculty, and staff.

 Back in 1996, Sunny Gittens was asked to create a new tradition for UNLV to cap off opening week of the fall semester.
 Brainstorming, and a little borrowing from other universities, led to the longstanding tradition of Premier UNLV.
-Gittens, who is now executive director of the student engagement & diversity office, said the name was chosen because of fall timing — remember when tv shows always premiered in the fall? — and because UNLV had just set its goal to become a premier research university.
+Gittens, who is now executive director of the student engagement & diversity office, said the name was chosen because of fall timing — this was pre-streaming days, when tv shows always premiered in the fall.
+And the administration had set a goal to transform UNLV from a good regional school into a premier research university.

 That first year, much to Gittens’ surprise, more than 800 students showed up to light up the school’s acronym with flashlights

 Gittens will tell you her favorite year was 1998, “the first year you could really tell there were students out there holding the flashlights.”
 But we suspect otherwise.
 A year later, fireworks went off in more than one sense when she met her future husband, Tom, whose company still provides the pyrotechnics.

 Such memory-making moments have continued.
 In 2017, Michael Naft took to the stage to propose to Lauren Veslany.
 The couple has since tied the knot.